Australia V West Indies 2nd Test Scoreboard - UrduPoint

 Australia V West Indies 2nd Test Scoreboard

+Scoreboard at the end of the second day of the second Test between Australia and the West Indies in Brisbane on Friday

-Brisbane, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2024) Scoreboard at the end of the first day of the second Test between Australia and the West Indies in Brisbane on Thursday:
+Brisbane, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2024) Scoreboard at the end of the second day of the second Test between Australia and the West Indies in Brisbane on Friday:

 K. Brathwaite c Carey b Hazlewood 4